 The Greenbelt protects natural areas like forests, wetlands, streams and sand dunes that sustain biodiversity.
-The natural areas in the Greenbelt support human and ecological health in Canada's Capital Region.
+The natural areas in the Greenbelt support human and ecological health in the National Capital Region.

 Please take note of the following before your visit.

 - Dewberry Trail: Closure of Eastern Loop

 - Closure of a section of Trail 51 in the Mer Bleue sector

 - Closure of a section of Trail 31 in the Pinhey Forest sector

 - Closure of a section of Jack Pine Trail in the Stony Swamp sector

 - Closure of Arboretum Loop on Trail 43 in Pine Grove until further notice

 - Section of Trail 44 in Pine Grove closed until further notice

 - Section of Old Quarry Trail closed until further notice